 Prescription drugs treat a number of diseases and ailments.
-Conditions like depression and anxiety are managed through the use of prescription antidepressants, while the pain associated with chronic illness and diseases like cancer are managed with prescription painkillers (opioids).
+Conditions like depression and anxiety are managed through prescription antidepressants and benzodiazepines, while the pain associated with chronic illness and diseases like cancer are managed with prescription painkillers (opioids).

-The three most commonly abused categories of prescription drugs are opioids, central nervous system (CNS) stimulants, and CNS depressants.
+The three most commonly used categories of prescription drugs are opioids, central nervous system (CNS) stimulants, and CNS depressants.

 The problem with opioids is that while they cloud the brain and reduce pain, they also cause a surge of dopamine, resulting in euphoria, increased happy feelings, and intense relaxation.